MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/4-deploy-bicep-files-pipeline.md

 When you deploy a Bicep file from your own computer, you use the Azure CLI or Azure PowerShell.
 Before you can deploy your code, you need to sign in to Azure.
 Usually the tools ask you to enter your email address and password in a browser.
 After verifying your credentials, the tools know who you are and can verify that you have permission to deploy your Bicep file.

-Since pipelines are run without any human present, they need to authenticate to Azure by using a service principal.
-You typically create a service principal manually before you create your pipeline.
+Because pipelines are run without any human present, they need to authenticate to Azure by using a service principal.
+It's a good practice to create a service principal before you create your pipeline.
 A service principal's credentials consist of an _application ID_ and a secret, which is usually a key or a certificate.
 You use a _service connection_ in Azure Pipelines to securely store these credentials so that your pipeline can use them.
 A service connection also includes some other information to help your pipeline identify the Azure environment that you want to deploy to.

 When you create a service connection, you give it a name.
 Steps refer to the service connection by using this name.
 That way, your pipeline YAML code doesn't contain any secret information.

-When your pipeline starts, the agent that's running your deployment steps will have access to the service connection, including its credentials.
+When your pipeline starts, the agent that's running your deployment steps has access to the service connection, including its credentials.
 A pipeline step uses the credentials to sign in to Azure, just like you do yourself.
 Then, the actions that step takes uses the service principal's _identity_.

 You need to ensure that your service principal has the permissions it needs to be able to execute your deployment steps.
-For example, you might need to assign the service principal the contributor role for the resource group that it deploys your resources to.
+For example, you might need to assign the service principal the Contributor role for the resource group that it deploys your resources to.

 :::image type="content" source="../media/4-service-connection.png" alt-text="Diagram that shows a pipeline that includes an Azure deployment step, which accesses a service connection and then deploys to Azure." border="false":::

 > [!WARNING]
 > You might be tempted to store your service principal's credentials in your YAML file and log in using the `az login` command.
 You should never do this.
-Credentials in a YAML file will be stored in clear text.
+Credentials in a YAML file are stored in clear text.
 Anyone who has access to your repository could take them.
-Even though you can restrict access to your Azure DevOps organization and project, whenever someone clones your repository the YAML file holding the credentials will be on that person's computer.
+Even if you restrict access to your Azure DevOps organization and project, whenever someone clones your repository the YAML file holding the credentials will be on that person's computer.
 It's important to use a service credential whenever you work with Azure from a pipeline.
 Service connections also provide additional security and access control features.

 Service connections are created within your Azure DevOps project.
 A single service connection can be shared by multiple pipelines.
 However, it's usually a good idea to set up a service connection, and the corresponding service principal, for each pipeline and each environment you deploy to.
-This helps to increase the security of your pipelines, and reduces the likelihood of you accidentally deploying or configuring resources in a different environment than the one you expect.
+This helps to increase the security of your pipelines, and reduces the likelihood of accidentally deploying or configuring resources in a different environment than the one you expect.

 You can also configure your service connection so that it's only used by certain pipelines.
 For example, when you create a service connection that deploys to your website's production environment, it's a good idea to ensure that only your website's pipeline can use this service connection.
 You can even add more checks and approvals that need to be in place before a service connection can be used in a pipeline.
-You'll learn more about this in a future module.
+You'll learn more about these capabilities in a future module.

 ## Deploy a Bicep file by using the Azure CLI task